 Absorb & adapt to the market

-If you think you might struggle with the new tax change, start preparing now.
-If you want to keep hold of your investment(s), think of ways you can absorb the costs.
-I’ve written several posts on how landlords can save money, which may help you reshape and maximise your profits.
+I’ve already written several posts on how landlords can save money, which may help you reshape and maximise your profits.
 But I’ll go over a few of the main one’s below.

-While you should already be doing the following regardless, for both short and long term gains, I appreciate we don’t all start swimming until we’re thrown in the deep end…
+While you should already be doing the following regardless, for both short and long term gains, I appreciate we don’t all start swimming until we’re thrown into the deep end…

 *The Landlord kicks you into the deep end*